-Option Description -technology keyword Sets the target technology for the implementation.
-Keyword must be one of the following Microsemi architecture names: IGLOO2, SmartFusion2, RTG4, PolarFire. -part partName Specifies a part for the implementation.
+Option Description -technology keyword Sets target technology for the implementation.
+Keyword must be one of the following Microchip architecture names: IGLOO2, SmartFusion2, RTG4, PolarFire -part partName Specifies a part for the implementation.
 Refer to the Implementation Options dialog box for available choices. -package packageName RTG4 and PolarFire families Specifies the package.
-Refer to Project-> Implementation Options->Device for available choices. -speed_grade value Sets the speed grade for the implementation.
+Refer to Project-> Implementation Options->Device for available choices. -speed_grade value Sets speed grade for the implementation.
 Refer to the Implementation Options dialog box for available choices. -disable_io_insertion 1 0 Prevents (1) or allows (0) insertion of I/O pads during synthesis.
 The default value is false (enable I/O pad insertion).
-For additional information about disabling I/O pads, see I/O Insertion, on page 418. -fanout_limit value Sets the fanout limit guideline for the current project.
-For more information about fanout limits, see The syn_maxfan Attribute in Microsemi Designs, on page 415.
+For additional information about disabling I/O pads, see I/O Insertion, on page 410.

-Option Description -globalthreshold value PolarFire Sets the minimum fanout load value.
-For more information, see Promote Global Buffer Threshold, on page 417. -opcond value PolarFire, IGLOO2 Sets the operating condition for device performance in the areas of optimization, timing analysis, and timing reports.
-Values are Default, MIL-WC, IND-WC, COM- WC, and Automotive-WC.
-See Operating Condition Device Option, on page 420 for more information. -preserve_registers 1 0 When enabled, the software uses less restrictive register optimizations during synthesis if area is not as great a concern for your device.
-The default for this option is disabled (0). -resolve_multiple_driver 1 0 When a net is driven by a VCC or GND and active drivers, enable this option to connect the net to the VCC or GND driver. -rw_check_on_ram 1 0 Enabling this option automatically inserts bypass logic when required to prevent simulation mismatch in read-during-write scenarios.
+Option Description -fanout_limit value Sets fanout limit guidelines for the current project.
+For more information about fanout limits, see The syn_maxfan Attribute in Microchip Designs , on page 407. -globalthreshold value PolarFire, SmartFusion2, IGLOO2, RTG4 Sets fanout threshold for synchronous set/reset and data nets to infer CLKINT.
+Default value is 5000.
+For more information, see Promote Global Buffer Threshold , on page 409. -clock_globalthreshold value PolarFire, SmartFusion2, IGLOO2, RTG4 Sets fanout threshold for clock nets to infer CLKINT.
+Default value is 2. -async_globalthreshold value Sets fanout threshold for asynchronous reset/set nets to infer CLKINT.
+Default value is 8 for RTG4 and 800 for PolarFire , SmartFusion2 and IGLOO2 . -opcond value PolarFire, IGLOO2 Sets operating condition for device performance in the areas of optimization, timing analysis, and timing reports.
+Values are Default, MIL-WC, IND-WC, COM-WC, and Automotive-WC.
+See Operating Condition Device Option , on page 412 for more information. -preserve_registers 1 0 When enabled, the software uses less restrictive register optimizations during synthesis if area is not as great a concern for your device.
+The default for this option is disabled (0). -resolve_multiple_driver 1 0 When a net is driven by a VCC or GND and active drivers, enable this option to connect the net to the VCC or GND driver.

+Option Description -rw_check_on_ram 1 0 Enabling this option automatically inserts bypass logic when required, to prevent simulation mismatch in readduring-write scenarios.
 For asynchronous clocks, the tool will not generate bypass logic which can cause unintended CDC paths between the clocks.
-For more information about using this option in conjunction with the syn_ramstyle attribute, see syn_ramstyle, on page 199. -update_models_cp 1 0 PolarFire, IGLOO2 Determines whether (1) or not (0) changes to a locked compile point force remapping of its parents, taking into account the new timing model of the child.
-See Update Compile Point Timing Data Option, on page 419, for details.
+For more information about using this option in conjunction with the syn_ramstyle attribute, see syn_ramstyle , on page 199. -update_models_cp 1 0 PolarFire, IGLOO2 When set to 1, the locked compile point changes are taken into account, by updating the timing model of the compile point and resynthesizing all of its parents (at all levels), using the updated model.
+See Update Compile Point Timing Data Option , on page 411, for details. -low_power_ram_decomp 0 1 PolarFire, SmartFusion2, IGLOO2, RTG4 Enables use of BLK pins of the RAM for reducing power consumption, by fracturing wide RAMs on the address width.
+Default value is 0. -seqshift_to_uram 0 1 PolarFire, SmartFusion2, IGLOO2, RTG4 Enables inference of URAM if the threshold is met.
+Default value is 1. -disable_ramindex 0 1 PolarFire, SmartFusion2, IGLOO2, RTG4 Disables the generation of RAMINDEX for RAM blocks if set to 1.